algolia/algolia-commercetools-connect-example/README.md

 # Description
 This is an extension service that is called from the [algolia-commercetools-connector](https://github.com/algolia/algolia-commercetools-connector)

 This is a commercetools connect app that has 1 app that's a service.
-It's meant to be called remotely, passing in variants in order to transform them.
+It's meant to be called remotely, passing in algoliaProducts in order to transform them.

 # Connector Properties
 The connector has the following properties to add when deploying the connector or installing it locally.